 USA: Trade Center Retailers Focus On Employees

 Fortunately, stores in the Centre itself were located at the base of the towers, making it easier for employees to escape.
-Gap Inc. employees left safely, as did those of Marks & Spencer owned Brooks Brothers, who have a location across the street from the Center.
-Their site was later used as a rescue centre.
+Gap Inc employees left safely, as did those of Marks & Spencer owned Brooks Brothers, which has a location across the street from the Center.
+Its site was later used as a rescue centre.

 Help test our new apparel sourcing tool.

 In this, her second report on Thailand's textile industry, Niki Tait looks at projects aimed at preparing Thai manufacturers for the global market and assesses the sector's post-quota future....

 Textiles and clothing make up Thailand's largest manufacturing industry, with more than 4,500 factories employing over one million people.
 The sector accounts for approximately 20 per cent of total em...

 Feet are going to be warm and cosy next winter.
 Fur, both real and synthetic, was all around at the latest GDS shoe fair in Germany, on the inside and outside of shoes as well as boots, writes Penny L...

 Apparel giant Gap Inc has published its 2004 social responsibility report, in which it underscores its ongoing commitment to improving conditions in both its own sourcing base and throughout the globa...

 Gap Inc yesterday said sales at stores open at least one year were flat in June, ending seven straight months of same-store sales declines....

 Business analytics company Appian Analytics Inc has signed an agreement with clothing giant Gap Inc to provide business analytics and reporting services for monitoring performance across Gap brands in...